Independent Lazy Better-Response Dynamics on Network Games: Model (Local Interaction Potential Games)

 Intuitively speaking we consider a network (graph) where each node is a player who repeatedly plays with her neighbors.
 We assume that a two-player potential game (defined below) is associated to each edge of the graph.
 Each player must play the same strategy on all the games associated to its incident edges, and her payoff is the sum of the payoffs obtained in each of these games.
 We also assume finite strategies, i.e. each player chooses her strategy within a finite set.

-\paragraph{Symmetric coordination game.} One of the simplest (potential) games is the \emph{symmetric coordination game} where each player chooses color $B$ or $W$ (for black or white) and her payoff is $1$ if players agree on their strategies, and $0$ otherwise (Figure~\ref{fig:symmetric-coordination}).
+\paragraph{Symmetric Coordination Game.} One of the simplest (potential) games is the \emph{symmetric coordination game} where each player chooses color $B$ or $W$ (for black or white) and her payoff is $1$ if players agree on their strategies, and $0$ otherwise (see Figure~\ref{fig:symmetric-coordination} where the two numbers are the payoff for the row and the column player, respectively).

-\paragraph{General potential games.} In a general game, we have $n$ players, and each of them can choose one color (strategy) and the combination $c=(c_1,\ldots,c_n)$ of all colors gives to each player $u$ some payoff $PAY_u(c)$.
-In a \emph{potential game}, when the change in the payoff of a player improves by some amount, some global function $P$ called the \emph{potential} will be decreased by the same amount: For any player $u$ and any two configurations $c$ and $c'$ which differ only in $u$'s strategy, it holds that
+\paragraph{General Potential Games.} In a general game, we have $n$ players, and each of them can choose one color (strategy) and the combination $c=(c_1,\ldots,c_n)$ of all colors gives to each player $u$ some payoff $PAY_u(c)$.
+In a \emph{potential game}, when the change in the payoff of any player improves by some amount, some global function $P$ called the \emph{potential} will be decreased by the same amount: For any player $u$ and any two configurations $c$ and $c'$ which differ only in $u$'s strategy, it holds that

 A configuration $c$ is a \emph{(pure Nash) equilibrium} if no player $u$ can improve her payoff, that is, the quantity above is negative or zero for all $c'=(c_1,\ldots,c_u',\ldots,c_n)$.
 Conversely, $c$ is not an equilibrium if there is a player $u$ who can improve her payoff ($PAY_u(c') - PAY_u(c)>0$) in which case $c_u'$ is called a \emph{better response} (to strategies $c$).
 A \emph{best response} is a better response maximizing this improvement, over the possible strategies of the player.
 Potential games possess the following nice feature: A configuration $c$ is an equilibrium if and only if no player can improve the potential function by changing her current strategy.
 In a general (two-player) potential game the payoff of the players is not the same, and the potential function is therefore not symmetric (see the example in Figure~\ref{fig:potential}).